I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 I thought I could handle this and deal with it, but not today.

-President Obama not happy with the state controlled media.
+President Obama not happy with the state-controlled media.

-The uh leader of the regime said this.
+Late yesterday afternoon in Portland, Maine, the leader of the regime said this.

 It just happened last week.